leesf/blogPhotos/README.md

 # blogPhotos
-This Repository is used to store blog photos.
+This Repository is used to store blog pictures.